Yamini2001/Document-Capture-Tool/README.md

 # Document-Capture-Tool

-This tool captures important information to identify the person name, document number and expiration date.
+This tool captures important information to identify the person's name, document number and expiration date.